 “Whoever said that going too far was a bad thing?”

-She said that so fast, I had to laugh.
+She spoke so fast, I had to laugh.
 “I’m not scared.”
 I began to walk.
 I kicked a stick on the ground with one of my front paws.
 “You’re right.
 I should have told her to tell Miles or Chase about me.”
 I stopped and turned back toward the alley.

 Winona leaped over me and landed in front of me.
 “Tokalu!”